 Unfortunately, tire-related issues cause more than 700 deaths across the United States each year, according to The National Highway Traffic Safety Administration.
 Due to the size of the truck and the heavy cargo, they are hauling, crashes involving trucks are particularly dangerous.

-If you or a loved one has been a victim of a truck-related accident in they can potentially recover compensation from talking to an experienced truck accident attorney.
+If you or a loved one has been a victim of a truck-related accident in they can potentially recover compensation from talking to an experienced truck accident lawyer in Sarasota.
 Contact The Law Place in Florida today for a free consultation.
 Our law firm has a long history of dealing with truck accidents in Sarasota County and throughout the state of Florida.
 Unlike other law firms, we work as a team to ensure that you can benefit from our combined knowledge and experience, which collectively spans over 75 years.
-We are available 24 hours a day so that you can speak to us when you need us most by calling (941) 444-4444.
+We are available 24 hours a day so that you can speak to our Sarasota personal injury lawyers when you need us most by calling (941) 444-4444.

 What Happens in a Blowout?